akikokakiko/akikokakiko/README.md

 <img src = "https://raw.githubusercontent.com/akikokakiko/akikokakiko/main/hello.png">

-I'm Akiko.
+My name is Akiko.
 I'm from Japan and have been living in Germany since 2019.
 My major is computer science.

 <!--
 **akikokakiko/akikokakiko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.